Unit 2: Microeconomics

 Using data from the Coffee Market Simulation, students explore the law of demand and practice illustrating changes in quantity demanded.

 "There is a lot of practice embedded throughout the lesson.
-I have also never taught law of demand and demand shifts separate.
-This seemed to help them grasp the concept that price changes don't change overall demand." - Sara H. Alabama
+This seemed to help them grasp the concept that price changes don't change overall demand." — Sara H., Alabama

 2.3 Introduction to Firms